-We found that, for certain products, more than 20 percent of Inmax and Region's home market sales during the period of review were at prices less than the COP, they were made within and extended period of time, and such sales did not provide for the recovery of costs within a reasonable period of time.
-We therefore excluded these sales and used the remaining sales, if any, as the basis for determining NV, in accordance with section 773(b)(1) of the Act.
+Our costs indicated that, for Region, more than 20 percent of sales of certain home market products were made at prices below the COP within an extended period of time and were made at prices which would not permit the recovery of all costs within a reasonable period of time.
+Thus, in accordance with section 773(b)(1) of the Act, we excluded these below-cost sales from our analysis for each respondent and used the remaining above-cost sales to determine normal value.